A labour of love – young German couple restore precious family legacy

-The estate is made up of the chateau – a central “castle” composed of a mix of Gothic, Renaissance and Baroque architecture – as well as several other buildings such as barns, stables and a small villa that the couple want to transform into a holiday let.
+The estate is made up of the chateau – a central castle composed of a mix of Gothic, Renaissance and Baroque architecture – as well as of several other buildings, such as barns, stables and a small villa that the couple want to transform into a holiday let.
 Nevertheless, the sheer amount of internal and external space means that they are constantly coming up with ideas on what to fill it with.
-One thing is clear though – they want to keep the chateau rooted within the communal space of the town.
+One thing is clear though: they want to keep the chateau rooted within the communal space of the town.

 M: “We feel that the chateau itself is a sort of landmark of the town.
-It is in private hands, but we do not just want to keep it for ourselves.
+It is in private hands, but we don’t just want to keep it for ourselves.
 So we started connecting with people from Neratovice and nearby Lobkovice.
-There are lots of really great people here who are very ambitious and we are trying to make something out of that.
-We didn’t expect that.
+There are lots of really great people here who are very ambitious.
+We didn’t expect that and are now trying to make something out of it.
 We thought we would come here and be seen as foreigners, but that is definitely not the case.

 “We are certainly thinking of organising weddings.
 If the people of Neratovice could have their weddings here, that would be great.”

-C: “Also exhibitions.
+C:“Also exhibitions.
 We would like to have art here, so exhibitions would be a good idea, perhaps also in the chateau.
-We really want to include the people from the surrounding town and villages, especially from Lobkovice and Neratovice and try to create a sort of meeting point for idea exchange as well as for the local community.”
+We really want to include the people from the surrounding town and villages, especially from Lobkovice and Neratovice and try to create a sort of meeting point for the exchange of ideas as well as for the local community.”

 M: “Also artists from Prague.
 It is only a 45 minute drive.
-We are also open to things other ideas.
+We are open to other ideas too.
 We got offers of opening up a coffee shop or an apple wine store.
 We are in talks with these people and will see how things work out.”

-C: “I have many friends who often work as volunteers and do things like whoofing (volunteering through Worldwide Opportunities on Organic Farms programme).
+C: “I have many friends who often work as volunteers and do things like whoofing – volunteering through the Worldwide Opportunities on Organic Farms programme.
 They go to a place that they really like, do work there and in return they do not pay rent.

-“Many friends of mine were very enthusiastic about this concept, so I thought: ‘Why don’t we try to organise such a thing ourselves, especially during the summer when heating is not required?’
+“Many friends of mine were very enthusiastic about this concept, so I told myself: ‘Why don’t we try to organise such a thing ourselves, especially during the summer when heating is not required?’
 There is plenty of space here and so much work that we can’t handle it all ourselves.

 “During the summer, we were really focused on small reparations and there was a lot of weeding to be done, all relatively easy jobs where no skills were needed.
 We also just wanted some people here, a community during the summer so that we have a bit of a creative exchange and meet new people.
 Especially after experiencing the pandemic we were looking forward to surrounding ourselves with other people and we did have great experiences during the summer, lighting bonfires and cooking together.”

-C: “There is the groundskeeper – Volodya – who has been living here for over 20 years now and he is doing a lot of maintenance work as well as taking care of the wood from the forest.
-Then there is Lenka, who is in charge of the administrative work.
+C: “There is the groundskeeper – Volodya – who has been living here for over 20 years now.
+He does a lot of the maintenance work as well as taking care of the wood in the forest.
+Then there is Lenka, who is in charge of the administrative tasks.
 It was good that we had so much support when we came back.

-C: “This part was built during the 1300s.
-It was acquired by the [Lobkowitz] family in 1409.
-We originally thought we would have it restored by now, but we have a humidity problem and are still looking for solutions on how to get rid of the water [in the walls].
+C:“This part was built during the 1300s.
+It was acquired by the family in 1409.
+We originally thought we would have it restored by now, but we have a humidity problem and are still looking for solutions on how to get rid of the water in the walls.
 We are so close to the Elbe River that the water keeps coming back.”

 As we continue our tour of the medieval part of the chateau, we are reminded of its origins as a fortified castle.
-The Gothic structure was built into a large rock, whose parts still protrude out of the walls, a reminder of the building’s long history but also a possible culprit in the search for the reason behind the humidity seeping into the walls.
+The Gothic structure was built into a large rock, whose parts still protrude out of the walls, a reminder of the building’s long history, but also another possible culprit in the search for the reason behind the humidity seeping into the walls.

 Max and Carlotta’s renovation work becomes more evident when we enter the next room.
 Fitted out with a stove and several wooden tables, it looks like one of the many cellars housing restaurants in Prague’s contemporary Old Town.
 The room is dominated by what looks like a large stone bathtub.
 A poleaxe rests on its edge.